NathanielJS1541/pebble_protectors/docs/getting_started/02_git_good.md

 The text following the date is the commit message.
 The first line of the commit message, `Added WIP git_good guide and relevant images.`, will be shown as the "title" or "preview" for the commit on GitHub, and should contain enough information to understand what the commit is trying to achieve.
 The rest of the commit message (which can be much longer than a single line) contains additional detail that may be helpful to reviewers, or people looking at the commit later.
 Think of the first line as a title, and any following lines as the description.

+When creating your own commits, try and leave descriptive but concise commit messages with additional descriptions on the line below if necessary.
+The commit message `changed some things` isn't helping anyone!

+Now we've gone over the basics of staging and what a commit is, let's try it out by committing the changes from the [Making a Code Change](#making-a-code-change) section to the branch created in the [Creating a Feature Branch](#creating-a-feature-branch) section.
+Stage all of the changes you've made as described in the [Staging a Change](#staging-a-change) section for your chosen `git` tool.

 ### Committing a Change with `git`

-Finally, to commit the changes you can either run `git commit` to open a text editor to enter the commit message in:
+To commit the changes with `git` you can either run `git commit` to open a text editor to enter the commit message in:
 ![Editing a commit message in Neovim](../images/Neovim_Commit_Message.png)

 Or if you have a fairly short commit message, you can type `git commit -m <commit_message>`: